 The third and final breakout session, spanning between the hours of 11:20 am – 12:00 pm touched on some more empathetic topics while also exploring mental health in schools.
 “Teacher Training on the Impact of Developmental Trauma” discussed the neurobiological changes in student’ brains when they endure trauma and how those brain disruptions are presented through challenging behaviors in the classroom.
 Attendees were able to acquire specific Behavior Analytic skills to address the manifestation of those behaviors.

 “COS + FRESNO STATE = TEACHING CAREER IN 4 YEARS” explained how students could complete their two years of requirements at COS and then be admitted to the accelerated Fresno State Integrated Teacher Education Program (ITEP), thereby completing their bachelor’s degree and teaching credential in only two years.

 To close out the conference, a workshop was offered on how to get admitted to Fresno State, followed by a luncheon.
 Students reflected upon the valuable information they gleaned from the numerous workshop sessions and the connections they made throughout the day.
 This conference was made possible through the support from the Kremen School of Education and Human Development at Fresno State, the Tulare Kings College and Career Collaborative, and the Tulare County Office of Education.

-(Written by Audra Burwell, a Creative Writing student employed by the Kremen School of Education and Human Development.)
+(Written by Audra Burwell, a Creative Writing Student in The Kremen School of Education and Human Development)